-An effective health system generates active supply from health service providers and active supply generates active demand from patients or users of health care services.
+An effective health care system generates an active supply of health care providers, and active supply in turn generates active demand from patients or users of health care services.

 Thanks to provincial laws in Ontario, we have the right, as Francophones, to use the French language in :

-which are financed by public funds and designated or identified by regulation as providers of services in French (hospitals, children’s aid societies, community-based agencies, homes for the elderly).
+that are publicly funded and designated by regulation as providers of French language services (hospitals, children’s aid societies, community agencies, homes for the aged).

-Active Demand is informing service providers and health professionals of your wish to receive services in French.
-It also entails making your right to receive services in the language of your choice known to the central administration of an organization.
-Thus, choosing the option of French during a call or identifying oneself as French-speaking or French-speaking on registration documents, allows your contact to know your wish to be served in French.
+Active demand means informing service providers and health professionals of your desire to receive services in French.
+It is also about making your right to receive services in the language of your choice known to the head office of an organization.
+For example, choosing the French option on a call or identifying yourself as a Francophone or French-speaking person on registration documents allows your interlocutor to know that you wish to be served in French.

-The health system advocates a patient-centered approach.
-And there are a lot of bilingual resources among health providers, who are just asking to demonstrate their language skills.
-Active Demand motivates health agencies to recognize that the need for services in French is real.
+The health care system advocates a patient-centred approach.
+And there are many bilingual resources among health care providers who are eager to use their language skills.
+The active demand motivates health agencies to recognize that the need for French language services is real.
 Culture (including language) is one of the 12 recognized determinants of health.

 Research has shown that difficulties in communicating effectively with a health care professional *:

-- affect confidence in the quality of services received ;
+- Affects confidence in the quality of services received ;

-In the event of serious illness or delicate situations, the opportunity to be able to express oneself in one’s language is of paramount importance.
+In cases of serious illness or sensitive situations, the ability to express oneself in one’s own language is of paramount importance (importance of context).

-Bilingualism is not only having two languages that we could use equally at all times; we must be able to obtain quality care equivalent to services in English.
+Bilingualism is not just about having two languages available equally at all times: it is about being able to obtain care of equivalent quality to services in English.

-Effective communication is an essential element of safety and quality of health care.
+Effective communication is an essential component of safe, quality health care.

-*Anderson and al, Culturally competent Healthcare System – A systematic review, American Journal of Preventive Medicine, 2003.
+Anderson et al, Culturally competent Healthcare System – A systematic review, American Journal of Preventive Medicine, 2003 + other research.

 Who can request services in French?

-Any person who wishes to do so may apply for services in French, even if French is not their mother tongue.
+Any person who wishes to do so may apply for services in French, even if French is not their first language.
 This right is not restricted to Francophones whose first language is French.
 In Ontario, the French Language Services Act gives citizens the right to receive services in French from the provincial government, particularly in designated regions.

-Where can we expect to receive services in French?
+Where can I expect to receive services in French?

 - Children’s Aid Societies